-The New Jersey Skylands generally refers to the northwest corner of the Garden State, renowned for its rolling hills, mountains, and lakes interspersed with agriculture and small towns.
-The term was created by the NJ Department of Tourism to encompass Morris, Sussex, Warren, Hunterdon, and Somerset counties.
+The New Jersey Skylands refers to the northwest corner of the Garden State, renowned for its suburban rolling hills, mountains, and lakes interspersed with rural agriculture and small towns.
+The term was originally created by the NJ Department of Tourism to encompass Morris, Sussex, Warren, Hunterdon, and Somerset counties (map animation above).

-A preserved rural history.
-Once exclusive to small town dairy farms, mining, and forestry, the creation of 3 major Interstates starting in the 1960’s lead to more development before being curtailed with the 2004 Highlands Act.
-Real estate agents began referring to the Region as “ruburbia” to attract commuters, giving today’s Skylands a “hybrid” character, but still in marked contrast to the more congested, urbanized parts of the Garden State.
+A rural history: Once exclusive to small town dairy farms, mining, and forestry, the creation of 3 major Interstates starting in the 1960’s lead to more development before being curtailed with the 2004 Highlands Act.
+Real estate agents began referring to the Region as “ruburbia” to attract commuters, giving today’s Skylands a “hybrid” character.
+But still in marked contrast to the more congested, urbanized parts of the Garden State.

-A calmer vibe.
-Being just beyond the border of the NYC Metro Area, the Skylands mixes small towns and tiny cities with protected open space, development limits, and agriculture.
-With less mass transit and smaller, often country roads, a milieu distinct from “North Jersey” and “New York City Metro Area” is created.
+The vibe: Being just beyond the border of the NYC Metro Area, the Skylands mixes small towns and tiny cities with protected open space, development limits, and agriculture.
+With less mass transit and smaller, sometimes country roads, something is created distinct from “North Jersey” and the “New York City Area”.
 Blacktop and sidewalks share the landscape, rather than dominate it.
-Hills and valleys are all around you.
+A mountain or valley always seems in your field of vision.
 Lakes and forests abound.
-You learn to live with wildlife of all sizes in The Skylands.
+You learn to live with wildlife of all sizes in the Skylands.
 State Fairs are the real deal here, and a summer day on a lake is common.
-You have room to roam in The Skylands as nature is a short walk wherever you are.
-Along with a slower pace and more polite demeanor.
+You have room to roam in here as nature is a short walk wherever you are.
+Along with a more polite demeanor.